sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

     People who completed the program and have less than 10 missing values in RDQ at intake and discharge 2711

-### Data Formating
+### Data Formatting

-Now we need to do some more advanced data preping to make visualization easier.
+Now we need to do some more advanced data prepping to make visualization easier.
 If you are a ggplot2/plotnine user, you will favor long over wide data.